 If it’s luxury you want, something like the Mercedes E-Class – the best-selling taxi of all time globally – would tick all the boxes.
 As you might expect from a Mercedes, it’s packed with high-tech features that help to make journeys run more smoothly.

 If you’re looking to keep your taxi fleet insurance premiums down to a minimum, however, Hyundai's stylish, spacious supermini-sized hatchback the i20, could be the taxi for you.
 Although it’s classed as a hatchback, the i20 is available with three and five doors and plenty of rear legroom and boot space (326 litres).
+Read our recent blog on what the best cars are to buy for your taxi fleet.

 As a taxi driver, it’s not just the cost of the car you have to consider.